-Learn how to feed your lawn with fertilisers in the next episode from Great Lawns Made Simple.
+Learn how to feed grass to get your lawn healthy and vibrant again with fertilisers, in the next episode from Great Lawns Made Simple.

-There are 3 primary components of fertiliser and you may see them on products as 3 numbers representing the percentages of N, P and K. Nitrogen, Phosphorous and Potassium.
+There are three primary components of fertiliser, and you may see them on products as three numbers representing the percentages of nitrogen, phosphorus, and potassium.

-A good idea is to do this twice a year.
-Give your grass a boost in spring and again in autumn and you will have a strong summer lawn and grass that is prepared for winter.
+- A good idea is to fertilise twice a year.
+Give your grass a boost in spring and again in autumn, and you will have a strong summer lawn and grass that is prepared for winter.

-Fertiliser comes in different forms - liquid and granules.
-Simply, these deliver the nutrients fast in liquid form or slower in the form of granules.
-A good idea is to feed your grass steadily over summer by treating it in spring with a slow-release fertiliser.
-These granules will release food over many weeks and keep the grass-fed at a time when it is growing fast.
+- Fertiliser comes in different forms.
+A good idea is to feed your grass steadily over the summer by treating it in spring with a slow-release fertiliser.
+These granules will release food over many weeks and keep the grass fed at a time when it is growing fast.
 In summer we use our lawns more and the weather may be hot and dry, grass can get stressed and needs nutrients to keep it strong and green.

-In the autumn after a hard-working summer your grass will appreciate a boost before the cold winter months come.
-This feed is different from the spring one, don’t be tempted to fertilise with the same feed as spring as it is high in nitrogen for new growth.
+- In the autumn, after a hard-working summer, your grass will appreciate a boost before the cold winter months come.
+This feed is different from the spring one; don’t be tempted to fertilise with the same feed as spring, as it is high in nitrogen for new growth.
 As temperatures fall, grass growth slows so all you are doing is strengthening the plant as it winds down for winter.
-Using fertiliser - Always read the instructions and wear gloves for protection.